Where can I find a list of classes?

 Where can I find the forms, documents, and policies for the College of Agricultural and Life Sciences?

-All forms related to double-majoring, academic appeals, internships, credit overload, etc., and the entire list of Policies and Procedures for CALS students can be found on the CALS Academic Affairs Office site.
+All forms related to double-majoring, academic appeals, internships, credit overload, etc., and the entire list of Policies and Procedures for CALS students can be found on the CALS Academic Policies and Forms webpage.

 How and when do I apply and declare LSC as my major?